Your Easy Guide to Understanding MEP Infrastructure Works in Projects

 3- Local Current networks:

-The type of fiber optic cable (FOC) almost will be single mode FOC.
+The type of fiber optic cable (FOC) will be almost single-mode FOC.
 It can travel for longer distances than the multi-mode FOC.

 Fiber Optic Cables

-These low current systems will be used for the data networks, IPTV systems, fire alarm systems…etc.
+These low-current systems will be used for the data networks, IPTV systems, fire alarm systems, etc.

 If you would like to learn the Practical installations of MEP systems in Projects, please have a look at our bestseller practical online courses on this link: